animatlabs/animatlabs.github.io/_drafts/2026-06-16-fastendpoints-guide.md

 ## Performance: not the reason to say no

-People worry that an abstraction layer means slower requests.
-Benchmarks that compare raw Minimal APIs, FastEndpoints, and MVC usually land in the same ballpark for throughput.
-Allocation and pipeline depth matter more than the class name on your endpoint.
+People assume an abstraction layer means slower requests.
+In practice, they land in the same ballpark.

 | Framework | Requests/sec (approx.) | Latency (approx.) | Memory |
 |-----------|-------------------------|-------------------|--------|